About Us

 Captis Aire

-The principals of Captis Aire bring to the partnership over 20 years of experience in technology development, commercialization, project management, and applications testing.
-The principals of Captis Aire have partnered with Environmental C&C since 2015 to test and operate an FBC emissions control and solvent recovery system for use in wood drying.
-Selected for Oak Ridge National Lab 2022 Innovation Crossroads program.
+The principals of Captis Aire bring over 20 years of experience in technology development, commercialization, project management, and applications testing to this program.
+The principals of Captis Aire have partnered with JS Technical Services, Environmental C&C, and others since 2015 to test and operate an FBC emissions control and solvent recovery system for use in wood drying.

 Leadership Team: